anisbet/pipe/Readme.md

                   'any' is used, all columns must fail the match to return true.
  -h             : Change delimiter from the default '|'.
 Changes -P and -K behaviour, see -P, -K.
  -H             : Suppress new line on output.
+ -i             : Turns on virtual matching for -g, -G. Causes further processing on the line ONLY
+                  if -g or -G succeed.
+Normally -g or -G will suppress output if a condition matches.
+                  The -i flag will override that behaviour but suppress any additional processing of the line unless the -g or -G flag succeeds.
  -I             : Ignore case on operations -d, -E, -f, -g, -G, -n and -s.
  -j             : Removes the last delimiter from the last processed line.
 See -P, -K, -h.
  -J<cn>         : Sums the numeric values in a given column during the dedup process (-d)